Herrera v. Collins: Trial

 In January 1982, Herrera was tried for the murder of Carrisalez.
 At the trial, Carrisalez' partner identified Herrera as the person who shot Carrisalez.
 The jury found Herrera guilty of the capital murder of Carrisalez, for which he was sentenced to death.
 Later that year, Herrera pleaded guilty to the murder of Rucker.

 Writ of habeas corpus

-Herrera filed a petition for writ of habeas corpus in federal court, claiming that new evidence demonstrated he was actually innocent of the murder of Carrisalez.
+Herrera filed a petition for a writ of habeas corpus in the United States District Court for the Southern District of Texas to place a stay of execution, claiming that new evidence demonstrated he was actually innocent of the murder of Carrisalez.
 Herrera included two affidavits with his petition from Hector Villarreal, an attorney who had represented Herrera's brother, Raul Herrera, Sr., and Juan Franco Palacious, Raul Herrera's former cellmate.
 Both affidavits claimed that Raul Herrera, who was murdered in 1984, had told them that he had killed Rucker and Carrisalez.
 Leonel Herrera claimed that the new evidence showed that he was actually innocent, and that executing an innocent person would constitute cruel and unusual punishment in violation of the Eighth Amendment.
+The court denied his motion for a writ, stating that Herrera's evidence did not meet the standard for issuing a stay of execution, since it hinged on the claims of a person who was dead and could not be questioned under oath, and that the statements of the attorney and cellmate who claimed that Herrera's brother confessed were hearsay, without Herrera being alive to question, and inadmissible.
+Herrera appealed the district court's ruling to the United States Court of Appeals for the Fifth Circuit, the Appellate Court ruled the district court did not make any errors in procedure or violation of the defendant's rights by denying Herrera's writ motion.